How Nevada Democrats Hope To Avoid Iowa's Tech Errors

 Paper still an option

-Nevada Democrats say all precinct chairs in the state will have the option to not use the calculator on the iPad if they choose, or if the technology isn't working for whatever reason.
+Nevada Democrats say all precinct chairs in the state will have the option to not use the calculator on the iPad if they choose or if the technology isn't working for whatever reason.

 The party will provide each chair with their applicable early voting data on paper, which the chair will have to manually enter into their worksheet and use to calculate a candidate's viability.

-The biggest difference between the calculator version of this exercise, and the paper version, is that if they use the paper the chairs will have to manually count the supporters of each candidate from a list of ballot selections they are given.
-When they are using the iPad, that information is already auto-populated and counted.
+The biggest difference between the calculator version of this exercise and the paper version is that if they use the paper, the chairs will have to manually count the supporters of each candidate from a list of ballot selections they are given.
+When they are using the iPad, that information is already autopopulated and counted.

 This wrinkle could prolong the process in these precincts, though in many precincts there may only be a few dozen or so early votes that need to be counted.